apache/plc4x/THREAT-MODEL.md

   untrusted network and trusting the OT-network protocol's "auth" to hold.** Modbus, S7 PUT/GET, etc., do not have authentication.
 The OT-network perimeter (§10 item 1) is the *only* control.
-- **Running OPC UA with `security-policy=NONE` in production.** The default. → §9 false-friend item 1.
+- **Asking for `security-policy=NONE` in production.** No longer the default, but still expressible — and a configuration carrying it has an unsigned, unencrypted channel to an unauthenticated server. → §9 false-friend item 1.
-- **Running OPC UA with a configured security policy but no `tls.trust-store`.** The driver uses `PermissiveCertificateVerifier` by default — every server certificate is accepted.
-An MITM gets the encryption key. → §5a.
+- **Reaching for `tls.verify=false` to get a connection to come up.**
+  This is the shape the fail-closed default provokes: the connection is refused because no trust anchor is configured, and turning verification off makes it succeed.
+It installs `PermissiveCertificateVerifier`, so an MITM gets the encryption key — the very property the signed-and-encrypted channel was for.
+Name a `tls.trust-store` or a `server-certificate-file` instead. → §5a, §10 item 3.
+- **Carrying `ignore-common-name=true` on the TLS transport past the device that needed it.** It accepts a certificate issued for any other host, which is what a machine in the middle needs. → §5a.
 - **Treating `discovery=true` as part of the security boundary.**
   Discovery is over `security-policy=NONE` by OPC UA spec. → §9 false-friend.